How Does the Summer Heat Affect My Dog?

 - Control fleas by vacuuming regularly — particularly the areas where your dog lies — to remove any adult fleas or eggs.

-- For more information on Fleas and Ticks, check out our article ‘The Most Common Diseases that Can Affect Your Dog During Summer.’
+- For more information on Fleas and Ticks, check out our articles ‘Tick and Flea Prevention for Dogs‘ and ‘The Most Common Diseases that Can Affect Your Dog During Summer.’

-What to do if You Dog Has Burnt Paws:
+What to do if Your Dog Has Burnt Paws:

 - Walk your dog on the grass, Peterson recommends.
 That way, your pet doesn’t have to deal with the intense heat of the pavement.